karo-yousefi/vanilla-js-projects/README.md

 ✅ A **30-day challenge** to code every day and make something "interesting" 🌟

-✅ I tried to make **unique** projects rather than what you've all seen online (To-Do lists, Calculaters, etc) 💠
+✅ I tried to make **unique** projects rather than what you've all seen online (To-Do lists, Calculators, etc) 💠

 ✅ All the projects are **documented** 📃, Feel free to fork the code and make changes or do the **challenge yourself** 💪, Either these projects or your own ideas